This is the multi-page printable view of this section. Click here to print.

 Here we’re interested in the log appender sending a UDP message from Qlik Sense to Butler.

-4. The log appender provided as part of Butler will make log4net send a UDP message to Butler, including various info about the reload task that just failed or was stopped/aborted.
+4. The log appender provided as part of Butler will make log4net send a UDP message to Butler, including various info (reload task ID, timestamp, host name etc) about the reload task that just failed or was stopped/aborted.

 5. Butler will look at the incoming event and determine what it is about.